imarc/handbook/strategy.markdown

 ## Discovery Activities

 Depending on budget and goals, a number of research activities may be incorporated into a project.

-Most are qualitative, meaning they depend heavily upon the expertise and experience of the researchers.
-Some are quantitative, meaning they are designed to produce a measurable result.
+Most are qualitative, meaning they depend heavily upon the expertise and experience of the researchers—for example, interviews and hallway testing.
+Some are quantitative, meaning they are designed to produce a measurable result—for example, surveys and analytics.
 Designing meaningful quantitative research takes time, budget and substantial expertise; few projects actually require this, but the ones that do will benefit greatly.

-The end of the Discovery process should result in delivering a [Discovery Report](#DiscoveryReport) to the client.
-(Sometimes a presentation format may be used instead; set appropriate client expectations based on the exact discovery activities you plan to undertake.)

 ### User Interviews